uitpsypro/1/pages/eng-info.md

 ---

 # What your brain stimulated?
+* This is a Research Student Programme ("forskerlinje") in psychology project.
+* The project have been ethically approved by regional ethics committee (REK nord).

 ### Short about the experiment:
 * We will be using [repetitive transcranial magnetic stimulation (rTMS)](https://uitpsypro.github.io/1/eng-info/eng-rtms)